oneapi-src/level-zero-spec/scripts/core/PROG.rst

 .. image:: ../images/core_event.png

-Timestamp Events
+Kernel Timestamp Events
 ~~~~~~~~~~~~~~~

-A timestamp event is a special type of event that records device timestamps at the start and end of the execution of functions.
+A kernel timestamp event is a special type of event that records device timestamps at the start and end of the execution of kernels.

+- A kernel timestamp event can only be signaled from ::${x}CommandListAppendLaunchKernel et al. functions
+- A kernel timestamp event result can be queried using either ::${x}EventQueryTimestamp or ::${x}CommandListAppendQueryTimestamps
+- The ::${x}_kernel_timestamp_result_t contains both the per-context and global timestamp values at the start and end of the kernel's execution
+- Since these counters are only 32bits, the application must detect and handle counter wrapping when calculating execution time

 .. code:: c